 Packets can take up any practical route.
 Packets may arrive out of order and may go missing.

 In virtual circuit, preplanned route is established before any packets are transmitted.
 The handshake is established using call request and call accept messages.
 Here each packet contains virtual circuit identifier(VCI) instead of the destination address.
 In this type, routing decisions for each packet are not needed.

-As shown above in Packet switched (PS) networks quality of service (QoS) is not guaranteed while in circuit switched (CS) networks quality is guaranteed.
+As shown above in Packet switched networks quality of service (QoS) is not guaranteed while in circuit switched networks quality is guaranteed.

-In CS even if user is not talking the channel cannot be used by any other users, this will waste the resource capacity at those intervals.
+In circuit switching, even if user is not talking the channel cannot be used by any other users, this will waste the resource capacity at those intervals.

 The example of circuit switched network is PSTN and example of packet switched network is GPRS/EDGE.

-Following table summarizes difference between circuit switching and packet switching of type datagram and virtual circuit.
+Following table summarizes difference between circuit switching and packet switching in order to compare both circuit switching vs packet switching.
+The table also mentions difference between packet switching of datagram and virtual circuit types.

 |Circuit Switching||Packet Switching(Datagram type)||Packet Switching(Virtual Circuit type)|